Kangean Islands: Layout

 Saltwater crocodiles are reported to be present within the island's coastal mangroves.

-They are administered as three districts (kecamatan) of Sumenep Regency - Arjasa, Kangayan, and Sapêken.
-Arjasa District forms the west part of the main island, Kangayan District forms the east part of that island, and Sapêken District comprises a number of separate islands to the east and southeast of Kangean, of which Paliat and Sepanjang are the largest.
-Together, their population was 108,264 in the 2000 census, increasing to 123,367 in the 2010 count and to 161,056 at the 2020 Census.
+They are administered as three districts (kecamatan) of Sumenep Regency - Arjasa, Kangayan, and Sapêken - sub-divided into 37 villages (desa).
+Arjasa District forms the west part of the main island, with overhalf of the population of the archipelago.
+Kangayan District forms the east part of that island (plus some minor islands to the south including Pulat Saubi, Pulau Cungcung and Pulau Sabunten), and Sapêken District comprises a number of separate islands to the east and southeast of Kangean, of which Pulau Paliat and Pulau Sepanjang (or Pulau Sumurbungkar) are the largest.
+Together, their population was 108,264 in the 2000 census, increasing to 123,367 in the 2010 count and to 161,056 at the 2020 Census; the estimated population as at mid 2025 was 166,226.

 Ethnic group

-The Kangeanese (Kangeanese: Oréng Kangéan, Indonesian: Orang Kangean or Suku Kangean) are an Austronesian ethnic group native to the Indonesian island of Kangean and its surrounding islands.
-The Kangeanese population live mostly on the Kangean Islands, making up c.90% of the island group's population of 161,056.
+The Kangeanese (Kangeanese: Oréng Kangéan, Indonesian: Orang Kangean or Suku Kangean) are an Austronesian ethnic group indigenous to the Indonesian island of Kangean and its surrounding islands.
+The Kangeanese population live mostly on the Kangean Islands, making up c.90% of the island group's population of 161,056 in 2020.

 Languages

-The Kangean language is mainly spoken in Kangean areas.
+The Kangean language is mainly spoken throughout the Kangean Islands.